mpv-player/mpv/DOCS/man/mpv.rst

     currently playing, it is played immediately.
 Only works on platforms that support the ``clipboard`` property.

+Ctrl+r
+    Reload the current file, preserving the time position and any changed option.
+Empties any network cache.

 i and I
     Show/toggle an overlay displaying statistics about the currently playing file such as codec, framerate, number of dropped frames and so on.
 See